wal-e/wal-e/README.rst

 To further reduce the size of a WAL file pushed using ``wal-push``, use the ``--clearxlogtail`` option.
-This will zero the unused portion (if any) at the tail of WAL file.
+This will zero the unused portion (if any) at the tail of a WAL file.
 This is particularly useful for a database with little activitiy.
 Note that this is not part of a distribution but you have to build the required tool manually, see https://github.com/gregs1104/clearxlogtail.